eerii/mermelada/README.md

 -  Web (`emcmake cmake -S . -B build && cmake --build build --target fresa-web`)

 You can rename the targets or add new ones in the `CMakeLists.txt` file.

+**Flags**

+You might only be interested in creating only a Vulkan or an OpenGL build.
+Since `cmake` has to find all the necessary libraries in the configuration step (first command), there are two flags that can be added to remove the OpenGl/Vulkan targets alltogether.
+- Don't use OpenGL `cmake -S . -B build -DNO_OPENGL=1`
+- Don't use Vulkan `cmake -S . -B build -DNO_VULKAN=1` If you want to use one of them again, you will either have to run that command for the first time with the flag `-DNO_OPENGL=0`/`-DNO_VULKAN=0`, or remove the `build` directory.
+When building for web these don't apply, since the targets are already removed.

 **Output**